14 Things to Consider Before You Buy a Restaurant POS System

-With your labor reports on your POS, you don’t have to make the same mistake twice!
-Use your past labor data from the past to forecast staffing needs more accurately, saving you headaches and money on labor hours.
+With your labor reports on your POS, you don’t have to make the same mistake twice.
+Use your past labor data to forecast staffing requirements more accurately, saving you headaches and money on labor hours.

-Your restaurant POS is packed full of valuable information, and your reports organize that information from you.
-The information you pull from these reports should give you valuable insights for running your restaurant and making more informed decisions, with insights in real time!
+Your restaurant POS is packed full of valuable information, and your reports organize that information for you.
+The information you pull from these reports should give you valuable insights for running your restaurant and making more informed decisions, with insights in real-time!

 Because reports can be such a powerful tool, you’ll want to ask about the reporting your system has.
-Some information you’re able to see in your reports include:
+Some information you’ll want to see in your reports includes:

-Ask about on-the-go reporting capabilities.
-With this remote access, you can pull and manage reports from anywhere – whether it be in between off-site meetings or from bed for an (well-deserved) day sleeping in.
-Your reports don’t have to be limited to your physical restaurant space!
+Ask about cloud reporting capabilities.
+With this remote access, you can pull and manage reports from anywhere – whether it be in between off-site meetings or from bed for a (well-deserved) day sleeping in.
+Your reports don’t have to be limited to your physical restaurant space.

 Many restaurant POS systems do more than just process and track sales, thanks to some powerful integrations.
 These integrations build out your system functionality while putting valuable hours back into your busy week.

-Here are some integrations you’ll want to ask about.
+Below are some integrations you’ll want to ask about for your business’ POS.